 These days, in part due to the launch of many new digital banks, the current account marketplace is highly competitive.
 This is only good news for consumers, as banks are offering significant benefits, including cash, for customers who open a current account with them.

-For example, in November 2022, the following offers are available:
+For example, in November 2022, the following offers were available:

 Sometimes banks will offer cash payments to customers who switch: